 - South Shore Clean Cities

-For more information about PITT OHIO’s sustainability program, including our CO2 Track tool which allows customers to run their own carbon emission report, please contact Justine Russo, Director of Sustainability & Business Intelligence, or visit www.pittohio.com/sustainability.
+For more information on PITT OHIO’s sustainability programs, including our CO2 Track tool which allows customers to run their own carbon emission report, please visit www.pittohio.com/sustainability.